pilat/devbox/README.md

 # DevBox

-DevBox is a specialized development environment orchestrator for complex, multi-service projects.
-Built on top of Docker Compose, it manages source code, handles automatic updates, and simplifies service orchestration through a single CLI.

----
+DevBox is a lightweight CLI tool that streamlines local development for teams working on multi-service projects.
+It provides a way to use a single source of truth for local development environment configuration, eliminating common setup and maintenance challenges.

+Built on top of `docker compose`, DevBox enhances the standard functionality with powerful features designed to improve team productivity.

 ## Introduction

-Working on projects with multiple small, interconnected services can make setting up and maintaining a local development environment both challenging and time-consuming.
+Managing local development environments for projects with multiple interconnected services presents several challenges:
+- Complex service configurations
+- Version synchronization across teams
+- SSL certificate management
+- Host file configuration
+- Source code management across repositories

-DevBox helps teams maintain a single source of truth for their local development environment, allowing everyone to focus on coding rather than troubleshooting and keeping the environment up to date.
+DevBox solves these challenges by providing a centralized, automated approach to environment management, allowing teams to focus on development rather than infrastructure maintenance.

----

-## Key Features
+## Features

-- **Automatic Updates**
+- **Automatic Environment Synchronization**
-  Ensures team-wide service configurations stay in sync.
-When a new service is added or a configuration changes, the latest version is available for everyone.

-- **Centralized Repository Control**
+  Keeps service configurations synchronized across the team.
+When configurations change or new services are added, everyone automatically gets the latest version.

+- **Smart Source Code Management**
-  Automatically fetches source code from stable branches of multiple repositories, reducing the need for manual version updates.
+  Automatically manages source code from multiple repositories, with support for:
+  - Branch-specific checkouts
+  - Sparse checkouts for monorepos
+  - Easy switching between local and remote sources
+  - Automatic synchronization with remote repositories

-- **Selective Development**
+- **Development Flexibility**
-  Allows you to develop specific services locally while others remain at their default (latest) version.
+  Seamlessly switch between developing services locally and using their stable versions, perfect for working on specific components without managing the entire stack.

-- **Smart Context Detection**
+- **Intelligent Context Detection**
-  Detects your location in the local filesystem to infer which project or service you’re working on.
+  Automatically detects project and service context based on your current directory and Git information, reducing the need for explicit configuration.

-- **Predefined Scenarios**
+- **Standardized Workflows**
-  Provides scenarios for common tasks (e.g., running E2E tests) in a single configuration file, reducing the need to learn service-specific commands.
+  Define common development tasks as scenarios in your configuration, making it easy to run tests, manage databases, or perform other routine operations consistently across the team.

-- **Zero-Config SSL**
+- **Zero-Configuration SSL**
-  Automatically generates and manages SSL certificates for local development.
+  Automatically generates and manages SSL certificates for local development, with proper CA integration for both macOS and Linux.

-- **Automatic Host File Updates**
+- **Automated Host Management**
-  Eliminates the need to manually edit `/etc/hosts` — DevBox takes care of it.

----
+  Manages your `/etc/hosts` file automatically, ensuring proper local domain routing without manual intervention.

 ## Installation

-DevBox is available via Homebrew, as binaries, or you can build it from source.

-### Homebrew
+### Via Homebrew
 ```bash
 brew tap pilat/devbox
 brew install devbox
 ```

-### Binaries
+### From Binary Releases
-Download the latest binary from the [Releases Page](https://github.com/pilat/devbox/releases) and add it to your PATH.
+1. Download the appropriate binary from the [Releases Page](https://github.com/pilat/devbox/releases)
+2. Make the binary executable and add it to your PATH

+### System Requirements
+- Docker Engine 20.10.0 or later
+- Git 2.28 or later

 ## Quick Start